On weighted Bergman spaces of a domain with Levi-flat boundary: Introduction

-It might be of interest that the extension operator $I$ enjoys such an algebraic identity although it is not a ring homomorphism from $R(\Sigma)$ to $\mathcal{O}(\Omega)$.
+It might be of interest that the extension operator $I$ enjoys such an algebraic identity although the operator $I$ is not a ring homomorphism from $R(\Sigma)$ to $\mathcal{O}(\Omega)$.

-This paper is organized as follows: In \S2, we explain background materials to set up our notation.
-In \S\ref{sect3}, we consider the Taylor expansion of $f \in \mathcal{O}(\Omega)$ along the maximal compact analytic set $D$, and derive a system of the $\opa$-equations on $\Sigma$ which the Taylor coefficients of $f$ satisfy.
-In \S\ref{sect4}, we examine the $L^2$-minimal solution to the system of the $\opa$-equation.
-We are able to compute the $L^2$-norm of the solution thanks to the spectral decomposition of the $\opa$-Laplacian acting on the canonical ring of $\Sigma$.
-In \S5, we consider the formal holomorphic function obtained by the $L^2$-minimal solution to the system of the $\opa$-equation, and see that the formal solution converges and defines a genuine holomorphic function.
-Then, in \S6, we complete the proof of Main Theorem.
-In particular, we show the explicit expression of the extension operator $I$. \S7 contains the proof for Corollary \ref{cor:hopf}--\ref{cor:ohsawa}, some applications of our argument.
+This paper is organized as follows: In \S2, we give a quick review for $L^2$ theory of the $\opa$-equation on compact Riemann surfaces, and set up our notation.
+In \S\ref{sect3}, we consider Taylor expansion of $f \in \mathcal{O}(\Omega)$ along the maximal compact analytic set $D$, and observe that its Taylor coefficients are identified with smooth sections of pluricanonical bundles of $\Sigma$ and they enjoy a system of $\opa$-equations on $\Sigma$.
+When a jet of holomorphic function along $D$ is given, choosing it as an initial term and taking $L^2$ minimal solutions to this system of $\opa$-equations inductively, we obtain a formal power series along $D$.
+We explicitly compute the $L^2$ norms of these $L^2$ minimal solutions in \S\ref{sect4}, and show that the formal power series along $D$ actually defines a genuine holomorphic function on $\Omega$ in \S5.
+In \S6, we complete the proof of Main Theorem.
+In particular, we prove the integral formula for the $L^2$ jet extension operator $I$.
+In \S7, we explain Corollaries \ref{cor:hopf}, \ref{cor:ligocka} and \ref{cor:ohsawa}, some applications of our argument.